wterlemon/2510-ITT440/10% Individual Assignment/M3CS2554A/NUR EZZATY BINTI HUSIN/README.md

 **3.** Monitor memory and CPU usage on the actual server to confirm stability.

-**4.** Increase system resources (CPU or bandwidth) if high user activity continues for longer periods.
+**4.** Increase system resources if high user activity continues for longer periods.

 ---
 ### 🧩 Conclusion